 Autism is a lifelong neurodevelopmental disorder often characterised by social and communication difficulties.
 Autism is a ‘spectrum’ disorder, which means that characteristics can vary significantly between individuals.
 It is incredibly complex, but the first step to learning to support your child is with a professional assessment.
 Autism is a neurodevelopmental disorder, characterised by difficulties with social communication, interacting with others and restrictive or repetitive behaviours or interests.

-The term ‘spectrum’ means that the characteristics of autism will vary, often wildly, between individuals, which is why a detailed assessment which explores their strengths and challenges is needed.
+The term ‘spectrum’ means that the characteristics of autism vary, often wildly, between individuals, which is why a detailed assessment which explores their strengths and challenges is needed.
 Many people in the ‘neurotypical’ population will have autistic traits, but do not meet the criteria for an autism diagnosis.

 In recent years, the USA has moved to reduce the different classifications used to describe someone who is on the autism spectrum, which has previously included Asperger’s.
 It is likely that the UK will follow this revised system of classification and the ICD-10 (the manual Psychiatrists use when diagnosing conditions) is being revised.
 This understandably can make it confusing for families and individuals.